Skip to main content

 the following Prefix Information option header values:

-* Prefix Length value is 64,
+* Prefix Length is 64, suitable for IPv6 Stateless Address

 * 'L' flag bit is set and